These are the key takeaways from the US Justice Department’s review of the Uvalde school shooting response | KRDO

 The report said parents whose children were dead were misled at the civic center used as a reunification site and at hospitals.
 It cited the case of one family member who said they’d been told their child was at a hospital.
 After describing their child to staff members the parent was told the child was not there.
 Later, the report said, the parent learned the child was dead and had been at the hospital for hours.

-Families of the victims were provided incomplete and sometimes inaccurate information by local authorities, the report said.
+Some families were provided incomplete and sometimes inaccurate information, the report said.

+The report described a disorganized and chaotic death notification process.
+It said families “encountered many obstacles to locating their loved ones, getting access to the hospital, and getting information from leadership, law enforcement, and hospital staff in a timely matter.”

+A county district attorney at one point told family members they needed to wait for autopsy results before death notifications.
+Some family members yelled out: “What, our kids are dead?
+No, no!”

 “The victims and survivors of the mass shooting at Robb Elementary School deserved better,” Attorney General Merrick Garland said in a statement Thursday.
 “The law enforcement response at Robb Elementary on May 24th, 2022 — and the response by officials in the hours and days after — was a failure.”